 Create a new object if it doesn't exist in the destination.

-For some destinations, such as Customer.io, Iterable, or Klaviyo, you can create new fields directly from the Census app.
+For some destinations, such as Braze, Customer.io or Iterable (see full list below), you can create new fields directly from the Census app.
 This means the next time a sync runs, Census will create new properties or attributes for that object in the destination.
 This is useful if you want to automatically create new fields based on the columns in your source data.

 You can happily run a sync manually, but that's not all that useful on its own.
 The real power of Census is having your syncs run automatically.
 Once you've got your sync up and running, you can configure your sync to run automatically in three ways: